 library(ggplot2)

-With ggplot2 loaded, let’s create the scatter plot:
+Create the scatter plot:

 # Check for homoscedasticity using residuals vs fitted values plot